oddaud/ubiome_tutorials/tutorial_1_launch_community_ami.md

 * You can find the most recent server [here](http://qiime.org/home_static/dataFiles.html) under "Latest Amazon Web Services (AWS) virtual machine identifier"
 ![Select qiime](pics/qiime-ami-01.png)
 * Select m1.large as the instance type
-* Click through to review & launch  (but don't finalize launch yet)
+* Click through to review & launch  (but don't finalize)

 ### Set a new security rule for your instance
-To log into your QIIME instance, you’ll need to have ssh access (i.e., port 22), which is enabled by default.
+Loging on to the EC2 isntance requires the ssh access to port 22, but we also need another port to use iPython notebooks (later in the tutorial).
-Later in the tutorial today, you'll want to use IPython Notebook on your instance, so you need to add another security rule.
-You can do this by clicking the link circled in red below:
+* Add another security rule by clicking the link circled:
 ![Edit security rules](pics/qiime-ami-02.png)
-* Then click `Add rule`
+* Click `Add rule`
 * For the new secturity rule fill out the fields as shown below
 * The Type should be Custom TCP Rule
   * the Protocol should be TCP